-This standard is met when the supervisory relationship is based on a written agreement between the supervisor, supervisee, and where the supervisee is employed in an agency, the supervisee's line manager.
+This standard is met when the supervisory relationship is based on a written agreement between the supervisor, supervisee and, where the supervisee is employed in an agency, the supervisee's line manager.
 The agreement includes:

-- an understanding of the nature and purpose of supervision; - expectations and accountabilities to each other and to the agency where applicable; - an acknowledgement of how this supervision links with any other supervision arrangements; - appropriate agreement about confidentiality and its limits; - the structure of supervision - frequency, duration, and location; - a plan for resolving any disagreements or addressing issues about professional safety; - the purpose, process, storage and any disposal of the supervision records; - a process for regularly monitoring and reviewing the effectiveness of supervision and the supervision contract.
+- An understanding of the nature and purpose of supervision - Expectations and accountabilities to each other and to the agency where applicable - An acknowledgement of how this supervision links with any other supervision arrangements - Appropriate agreement about confidentiality and its limits - The structure of supervision - frequency, duration and location - A plan for resolving any disagreements or addressing issues about professional safety - The purpose, process, storage and any disposal of the supervision records - A process for regularly monitoring and reviewing the effectiveness of supervision and the supervision contract.

-5. The social work supervisor's practice assists supervisees to develop professional, competent practice
+5. The social work supervisor's practice assists supervisees to develop professional, competent practice.

-- demonstrates the use of adult learning theory, the enquiry and action methods and reflective learning strategies; - assists the supervisee to develop and maintain current knowledge relevant to their field of practice; - encourages the supervisee to establish and maintain constructive work relationships; - assists the supervisee to utilise strategies for managing stress and self care; - promotes continuing professional development of the supervisee; - engages in their own ongoing professional development.
+- Demonstrates the use of adult learning theory, the enquiry and action methods and reflective learning strategies - Assists the supervisee to develop and maintain current knowledge relevant to their field of practice

+- Encourages the supervisee to establish and maintain constructive work relationships - Assists the supervisee to utilise strategies for managing stress and self care - Engages in their own ongoing professional development.